Is Whatsapp Secure ? Know More About Whatsapp Security

-- Exporting content to your Google Drive isn’t encrypted and can be opened and read outside WhatsApp.
+- Exporting content to your Google Drive: there is no encryption in the cloud as anyone with the data can open and read outside WhatsApp.
 You can use the export chat feature to export a copy of your chat history from an individual or group chat.
 Open the individual or group chat and tap More options > More > Export chat > Choose whether to export with media or without media.

 You may be feeling more secure and in safe hands after reading all that WhatsApp has to offer in terms of privacy and security.
 Yet, let’s dive deeper.